-Basic SQL Server Interview Questions and Answers
+SQL Server Interview Questions and Answers

 In this article, I am going to discuss the most frequently asked basic SQL Server Interview Questions and Answers.
+As part of this article, we are going to discuss the following SQL Server Interview Questions with answers.

 What is RDBMS?

-Relational Data Base Management Systems (RDBMS) are database management systems that maintain data records and indices in tables.
+Relational Database Management Systems (RDBMS) are database management systems that maintain data records and indices in tables.
 Relationships may be created and maintained across and among the data and tables.
 In a relational database, relationships between data items are expressed by means of tables.
 Interdependencies among these tables are expressed by data values rather than by pointers.

 This allows for a high degree of data independence.
 An RDBMS has the capability to recombine the data items from different files, providing powerful tools for data usage.